The Truth About Leather Dog Gear – Veg Tan vs Chrome Tan Explained

 Our Italian leathers from tanneries like Conceria Walpier and Badalassi Carlo are primarily supplied as double shoulders.
 This cut gives you good consistency and is well suited for collars and shorter leads where you do not need an extremely long continuous strip.

 Our American leathers from Hermann Oak and Wickett & Craig, and our English leathers from J&E Sedgwick and J&FJ Baker, are supplied as sides and butts.
 These cuts allow for much longer continuous strips with maximum structural strength.
-That is exactly what you need for long leads, training lines, and reins.
-It is the only way to get a full-length lead from a single piece of leather without splicing or laminating weaker sections together.

 Harness Leather

 Harness leather is drum-dyed and heavily stuffed with hot waxes and tallows.
 It is built for absolute durability and weather resistance.
-If you need gear that can cop a beating in any conditions, this is where you start.

 Bridle Leather